0x1eef/bones/README.md

 systems, where a skeleton directory can serve as the basis for a user's `${HOME}` directory during the creation of a new user.

+At the time of writing this software is in the early stages of development, and probably only works on BSD-based operating systems.
+There's also plans to use BSD-specific tools in the future (namely doas(1)).

 ## Concepts

 #### Terminology